 How Can Expected Value Improve Your Poker?

 Every single action you take in poker, regardless of whether you are aware of it or not, revolves around trying to maximize your expected value.
-The goal of every poker player is to walk away with more chips in their stack then when they sat down.
+The goal of every poker player is to walk away with more chips in their stack than when they sat down.
 Obviously, making the right decision every single time is impossible, even when you make all the correct choices, you can still walk away with nothing.
 It's all about maximising your chances, then hoping the cards fall in your favor.
 At their most basic, all poker strategies boil down to making decisions that will see you walk away with a profit.

 Working out the expected value in every little act at a poker table with other players isn't possible, it will slow play down to a snail's pace and more than likely result in everyone else leaving the table in frustration.
 The key is picking your battles.
 You will never know the exact amounts winnable in every situation, but understanding expected value in relation to poker can allow you to make the best choice available.
 You may win or you may lose, but you can be confident it was the best option.
 That’s one of the keys to a successful long-term poker strategy.